sabberworm/CoverArtProxy/README.md

 ## Installation

 * Run the included `run.sh` script once and end it with `ctrl+c`.
-* The script should have run `mitmdump`, which should have generated a fake root-ca. Import this into your keychain and to have the system trust it.
+* The script should have run `mitmdump`, which should have generated a fake root-ca. Import this into your keychain to have the system trust it.
 * Run `run.sh` again with a `$CWD` that contains your `Artworks` dir.
 * Have iTunes download cover artwork and enjoy.